Canvas Tent Sleeping Capacity

 For the Yukon Bell Tent, you will still have the same considerations as the wall tent.
 Are these grown adults sleeping on cots with a bunch of hunting gear and a wood stove or are they a group of Boy Scouts willing to pack in like sardines?

-As a general rule, for the 13 ft model, I would suggest 2 to 3 people if you’re using a stove or 3-5 if you’ve got no stove.
+As a general rule, for the 13 ft model, we would suggest 2 people if you’re using a stove or 3 with no stove.
 These figures are for comfortably sleeping adults and not packed children.
 These figures are a little lower than you would expect given the total square feet (133) and this is because the curved design makes it a little harder to pack in cots.
 However, the space is certainly not wasted as most people will want to put bags and gear next to their sleeping area.